-3) Sustainable Seafood Day -January 22rd, 2014
+3. Sustainable Seafood Day (January 22rd, 2014)

 Activities, education materials and demos focused on sustainable seafood choices.
 This event allows us to expose our customers both students and staff to our sustainable seafood program.
 We are committed to serving a large variety of quality seafood dishes year-round that meet the standard set by Seafood Watch.
 We follow the Monterey Bay Aquarium Seafood Watch Guidelines when purchasing our seafood.